-DMS401 Arterial and Venous Sonography of the Lower Extremities instrumentation and associated pathologies of each anatomical part will be discussed.
+DMS401 Arterial and Venous Sonography of the Lower Extremities

 Prerequisites: DMS300, DMS301, DMS305, DMS35L Corequisites: DMS41L

 This course trains the student to locate, recognize, and identify the arteries and veins of the lower extremities, as well as arterial and/or venous anatomical anomalies and/or variants through the use of sonography and validation of the findings found.
 Protocols will be discussed using brightness mode, Color Doppler, and Pulsed Doppler.